 These ingredients become part of gas clouds that condense, collapse, form the next generation of solar systems, stars with orbiting planets.
 And those planets now have the ingredients for life itself.

 So that when I look up at the night sky and I know that yes, we are part of this universe, we are in this universe, but perhaps more important than both of those facts is that the universe is in us.
 When I reflect on that fact, I look up—many people feel small because they’re small and the universe is big—but I feel big, because my atoms came from those stars.
 There’s a level of connectivity.

 That’s really what you want in life, you want to feel connected, you want to feel relevant, you want to feel like you’re a participant in the goings-on of activities and events around you.
 That’s precisely what we are, just by being alive.Neil DeGrasse Tyson

 Again, what are your own thoughts on God?
-Do they align with the teaching of the mormon church of a polygamous man as our God?
+Do they align with the teaching of the Mormon church of a polygamous man as our God?
 Do they align with Einstein or Spinoza?
-Must they align? or dare you claim freedom to ponder that deep mystery as an individual and have your own conclusions or even absence of conclusion?
+Must they align? or dare you claim the freedom to ponder that deep mystery as an individual and have your own conclusions or even absence of conclusion?
 Has your own faith transition redefined your own thoughts or interpretation of God?
 Who is God to you?